-The conceptual models described in this presentation can be applied to the majority of design situations in the SJRWMD.
+The conceptual models described in this workshop can be applied to the majority of design situations in Florida.

 DRY RETENTION - STAGE I FLOW UNSATURATED VERTICAL INFILTRATION ONLY note: initial flat water table assumption is not unrealistic when the natural gradient is considered together with the duration of loading and the corresponding radius of influence.